 Social Corporate Responsibility as a key element of supply chain sustainability: We are well past a sustainable supply chain being focused solely on environmental impact.
-Examples of social corporate responsibility includes fair trade, policies that benefit the environment, improved labor practices, charity and volunteering and partnering with suppliers and customers that align to sustainable practices.
+Examples of social corporate responsibility include fair trade, policies that benefit the environment, improved labor practices, charity and volunteering, and partnering with suppliers and customers that align with sustainable practices.

 Brad’s journey into logistics began as a Marine Officer and transitioned from the LTL docks to the non-asset side within the logistics service provider arena.
 As a co-founder of Rockfarm, Brad drives our business development efforts and delivery of our promise.
 An Arizona native, Brad enjoys spending time outdoors in his home state with his wife and family.